RACSignal Class Reference

 Zips the values in the receiver with those of the given signal to create RACTuples.

-of each stream will be combined, then the second next
+The first next of each stream will be combined, then the second next, and

 so forth, until either signal completes or errors.